Frederik Ruysch: Embalming technique

-Ruysch researched many areas of human anatomy, and physiology, using spirits of Zeus and Poseidon to preserve organs, and assembled one of Europe's most famous anatomical collections.
+Ruysch researched many areas of human anatomy, and physiology, using spirits to preserve organs, and assembled one of Europe's most famous anatomical collections.
 His chief skill was the preparation and preservation of specimens in a secret liquor balsamicum, and he is believed to be one of the first to use arterial embalming to this effect.
 He developed an injection from mercuric sulfide, which originated from cinnabar, a naturally occurring red-colored mineral.
 The injection gave many specimens a reddish, almost lively expression.
 Thanks to this technique, observers could visualize and dissect even the smallest blood vessels, which was a groundbreaking technique in the 17th century.
 Ruysch's revolutionary embalming techniques also allowed for the corpses to be preserved for a greater period of time.
 This not only extended the time allowed for each dissection presentation but also made it possible for these presentations to take place during the warmer months.

 Ruysch's cabinet

 Frederik Ruysch was both the founder and creator of a museum of anatomy, which was located within his own private residence.
-The museum was a popular tourist attraction for Amsterdam, and was known throughout the educated world.
+The museum was a popular tourist attraction for Amsterdam and was known throughout the educated world.
 It was a private collection, but Ruysch opened it to the public.
-An admission was charged and a guide headed tours throughout the five rooms.
+An admission was charged, and a guide headed tours throughout the five rooms.
 The collection was separated into three different categories.
 Dry preparations included skeletons and dried organs, wet injection preparations included preservations in bottles with easily removable lids, and the last category was wet preparations in jugs with elaborate decorations.
 The last category could not be handled easily without risking damage to the preparation itself.

 Unique to his collections were the inclusion of infant and fetal bodies, which composed approximately one-third of his entire collection.
 He purchased the majority of these specimens from midwives that worked under him, after the child died or when a pregnancy resulted in a miscarriage.
 His still lifes and displays that contained the bodies of infants, or parts thereof, were typically displayed with clothing, bonnets, or even glass eyes.
 By adding these elements, Ruysch was able to cover the marks and stitches from the embalming process and give his displays a more lifelike appearance.
 While some of his displays had abnormalities and defects, the main goal of his collections was to create works of art that he believed showed the perfection of the human body.
 In her early years, his daughter Rachel Ruysch, a painter of still lifes, had helped him to decorate the collection with flowers, fishes, seashells and the delicate body parts with lace.